kitesi/local-files-viewer/README.md

 ## Usage

-Once you have ths package installed you can just call `lfv [folder]`.
+Once you have this package installed you can just call `lfv [folder]`.
 If no folder is provided, it will default to your env variable of `LFV_DEFAULT_FOLDER`.

 ## Keybindings